 For these, fit is super critical.
 And you’ll want every adjustment available to make sure that when fully loaded, these packs aren’t going to cause injury or discomfort.

-Secret Compass expeditions such as Scotland, Greenland and Kamchatka require expedition packs in this volume range where you might be required to carry as much as 25kg on back to back days.
+Some expeditions might require expedition packs in this volume range where you might be required to carry as much as 25kg on back to back days.
 Needless to say a proper fit is vital on adventures like this.

 Of course alongside the straps, the back is the main point of contact between you and the pack.
 On modern packs it’s also where you’ll find some of the biggest design variations so it’s a point you’ll want to give some consideration.
 That said, all brands have their own names and trademarks for different systems which means there is a lot to get bogged down in.
 So with that in mind it’s worth just having a couple of requirements in mind and go from there.